PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 2. In your local computer, under "Firmware/variants/" directory, select the configuration file .h corresponding to your printer model, make a copy of this file and rename it as "Configuration_prusa.h".
 Move this renamed file into "Firmware/" directory.

 3. In the terminal window, go to the directory you cloned the repository.
-Run Run sudo './build.sh`.
+Run `sudo ./build.sh`.
+     - You may need to run `sudo chmod +x build.sh` and `sudo chmod +x lang/*.sh` beforehand.

+4. Output .hex file is at "PrusaFirmware/lang/firmware.hex" .
+In the same folder you can find hex files for other languages as well.

+5. Using the .hex file, update printer firmware.
+Follow [the instruction](updating-prusa-firmware) as you need.

 ## Demonstration
 Demonstration of drawing a device and detailed characterization of our printer are on our [iGEM wiki page](https://2019.igem.org/Team:Penn/Results).